wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 This plugin can also thwart automated attacks against your Wordpress **Admin Log-In** page.

-There are several **Captcha Types** from which to choose, including:
+Several **Captcha Types** are available from which to choose, including:

 * **Captcha Classica**
 * **Captcha Mathematica**